 How do I join the CLD-EP?

 The CLD-EP is a limited capacity program.
-An announcement for applications is sent out to admitted students during the summer preceding their first Fall semester.
-Applications are typically due on August 1 every year and consist of an online form, 300-word statement of interest in the program, and a current resume.
-Students will be notified about their entry into the program around the first week of Fall semester.
+Applications are available to admitted students during the summer preceding their first Fall semester.
+Applications consist of an online form, a 300-word statement of interest in the program, and a current resume.

 What are the requirements of the CLD-EP?

-The program has four core areas of focus: Coursework, Clinical Training, Scholarly research, and Professional participation.
+The program has four core areas of focus: Coursework, Clinical Training, Scholarly research, and professional participation.
 Students complete at least six emphasis activities, with at least one in each of the four areas.
-Learn more about the program's requirements in the CLD-EP program handbook.
+In addition, CLD-EP cohorts meet 3-4 times a month in the first year of the program to engage in dialogue surrounding a wide range of topics.